rust-lang/rfcs/text/0000-improve-c-types-for-cross-language-cfi.md

-For cross-language LLVM CFI support, the Rust compiler must be able to identify and correctly encode C types in extern "C" function types indirectly called across the FFI boundary when forward-edge control flow protection is enabled.
+For cross-language LLVM CFI support, the Rust compiler must be able to identify and correctly encode C types in extern "C" function types indirectly called across the FFI boundary when CFI is enabled.

 For convenience, Rust provides some C-like type aliases for use when interoperating with foreign code written in C, and these C type aliases may be